GitoriousLispBackup/eql/Qt_EQL_dynamic/README.txt

-So, integrating any existing Qt/C++ project is straightforward, since you can call any property/method/slot/signal of any Qt class (see QFIND-CHILD, QFIND-CHILDREN).
+So, integrating any existing Qt/C++ project is straightforward, since you can call any property/method/slot/signal of any Qt class (see QFIND-CHILD, QFIND-CHILDREN, QFUN+).

-Calling Lisp from C++ through "eql_fun()" is convenient, because you can use any Qt class/type supported by EQL, see examples in "cpp_calling_lisp/lib.cpp".
+Calling Lisp from C++ through "eql_fun()" is easy, and you can use any Qt class/type supported by EQL, see examples in "cpp_calling_lisp/lib.cpp".

 Linux only: see also function QAUTO-RELOAD-C++.